 Symphony Learning Trust is committed to the highest standards of openness, honesty and accountability.
 It encourages employees to raise promptly any serious concerns they may have about the activities of staff, governors, or external organisations in relation to their dealings with the Schools within SLT.
 This policy enables employees to raise their concerns and to receive feedback about the outcome of any ensuing investigation but not the detail of the investigation nor any actions taken.
 It allows employees to take the matter further if they are dissatisfied with the response and protects employees from reprisals or victimisation for ‘whistleblowing’ made in good faith.View document

-If a child has been refused a school place, parents can appeal.
 This guidance is intended to be read alongside the admission appeal form to provide parents with guidance in completing the appeal form and information relating to the admission appeal process.
 The guidance applies primarily to appeals against the decision of the local authority to admit a child to a school however, some information is also included which will be applicable to appeals against the decision of a local governing body academy not to admit a child.View document

 British Values' Policy